The Boy in the Cave

 A young lioness loses her mother in a storm.
 A wise serpent tells her stories in a cave.
 And in the space between grief and courage, you learn Sanskrit.

 Sarpa and Siṃhī is a story that teaches.
-Written in the tradition of the Hitopadeśa, this illustrated Sanskrit reader follows a young lioness through loss, fear, and the slow kindling of wisdom — introducing readers to the beauty and structure of classical Sanskrit through a story built to carry it.
+Written in the Hitopadeśa style — accessible Classical Sanskrit prose, the language of the old fable tradition — this illustrated Sanskrit reader follows a young lioness through loss, fear, and the slow kindling of wisdom, while introducing readers to the beauty and structure of the language through a story built to carry it.

-Each of the 49 sentences is presented in three lines — Devanāgarī script, IAST transliteration, and English translation — accompanied by detailed vocabulary notes, sandhi analysis, and grammatical commentary.
+Each sentence is presented in three lines — Devanāgarī script, IAST transliteration, and English translation — accompanied by detailed vocabulary notes, sandhi analysis, and grammatical commentary.
 For students ready to move from grammar to reading, whether through self-study, university coursework, or personal practice.

-1. Three interconnected stories — The Boy in the Cave, The Seed and the Sun, and the frame narrative of Sarpa and Siṃhī — each exploring a different dimension of the concluding śloka
+Three interconnected stories — The Boy in the Cave, The Seed and the Sun, and the frame narrative of Sarpa and Siṃhī — each exploring a different dimension of the concluding śloka.

-2. Grammar through story: existence sentences, imperfect narrative, bahuvrīhi and tatpuruṣa compounds, locative absolutes, absolutive chains, and the sustained iti speech frame
+Grammar through story: existence sentences, imperfect narrative, bahuvrīhi and tatpuruṣa compounds, locative absolutes, absolutive chains, and the sustained iti speech frame.

-3. Comprehensive vocabulary — over 700 words drawn from the Hitopadeśa corpus and the complete SIṂHĪ series, organized both by order of appearance and in traditional varṇamālā order — a reference glossary designed to serve readers through all 13 books
+A comprehensive vocabulary — drawn from the Hitopadeśa corpus and opening toward the wider tradition — organized both by order of appearance and in traditional varṇamālā order.
+A reference glossary designed to serve readers through the full series.

-4. Complete sandhi analysis at every junction, building intuitive pattern recognition
+Complete sandhi analysis at every junction, building intuitive pattern recognition.

-5. Original illustrations accompanying each section of the narrative
+Original illustrations accompanying each section of the narrative.

 Previous